 As well as these basic search terms, there are more complicated searches you can take advantage of, too.
 Not many Pokemon Go trainers know of these, and they’ll definitely prove useful.

 CP and HP

-It should be noted that "4*" will show you only Pokemon with perfect IVs, so even a Pokemon with 44 out of 45 will come under "3*".
+It should be noted, however, that searching for ‘4*’ will show you only Pokemon with perfect IVs, so even a Pokemon with 44 out of 45 will come under ‘3*’.

 Move name and type

-This is a great way to find which of your Pokemon may have a surprise type advantage.
+This is a great way to find which of your Pokemon may have a surprise advantage.
 It can also be used to find weaknesses when taking on a Raid Boss.